- What is Dry Needling?

 Do I have to take both the Level 1 and Level 2 Dry Needling courses?

 KinetaCore and the state of Colorado have the same expectation for participants to complete the Functional Dry Needling course of study once you have begun.
 Once you have successfully completed Level 1, you may practice dry needling as a student within a course of study.
 It is important that you are able to develop an ease and skill with the technique so that you can progress to learn the muscles taught in Level 2 which are in more advanced areas of anatomy.
 Therefore, once you have taken and passed Level 1, it is a requirement that practitioners compile a log of 200 treatment sessions prior to taking Level 2.
-The state of Colorado requires enrollment in Level 2 within 6-8 months of taking Level 1, with the goal of taking the course by no more than 12 months post Level 1.
+The state of Colorado requires enrollment in Level 2 within 4 years of taking Level 1.

-Some states, such as North Carolina, Georgia, Louisiana and Virginia, require additional hours of training before practicing the technique.
+Some states require additional hours of training before practicing the technique.
 KinetaCore’s new Functional Therapeutics course will benefit practitioners in these states, as it can immediately follow the Level 1 course and offer them additional training in the muscle areas of Level 1, while going more in-depth in patient assessment and treatment, utilizing dry needling and case study to assess patients more fully.

 Functional Therapeutics offers an additional 27 continuing education units in the state of Colorado.